 - Reviewers do not have to login to complete a review - the link contains a secret key, thus it does not require a login.
 Therefore, the email / URL should not be shared with third parties.
 See also I was asked to review but cannot login

-You will earn up to 100 Karma credits ($100) for a review! (see Karma Credits - What are they and how to collect them?)
+At JMIR Publications, you will earn up to 100 Karma credits ($100) for a review which you can spend for your own submissions or other perks (see Karma Credits - What are they and how to collect them?)

 Note that filling in optional fields with the blue Karma icon will give you more Karma points.
 For example, you may want to add your ORCID (What is an ORCID?), or suggest additional reviewers (for which we award 2 Karma points per reviewer, up to 4 points).

-The most important fields for the reviewer are to rate the priority (importance) of paper in terms of projected impact, as well as to indicate how much revisions are required to achieve that impact, on a scale from A to E (see below).
+The most important fields for the reviewer (other than the narrative review for the author and editor) are to rate the priority (importance) of paper in terms of projected impact, as well as to indicate how much revisions are required to achieve that impact, on a scale from A to E (see below).

 Reviewers can also suggest other reviewers, and can suggest a transfer to other JMIR journals if the paper seems in principle publishable but is perhaps out of scope or too weak for the target journal (see What does "Suggest Transfer" [to another JMIR journal] on the review form mean?).

 All reviewer comments are recommendations only.
 The final decision rests with the editor.
 Editors are by no means obligated to get final approval from all reviewers.
 It is actually a common situation that different reviewers have different views on a paper in which case the final decision rests with the editor.

 Reviewers will be invited to re-review the revision unless they rate the paper A or B, or unless they indicate that they are not available or unwilling to rereview the paper.

 - A-accept (almost never after the first review round)